vyigity/x-comment/README.md

 * mode: Can be set as "array" or "remote".
 With "array" value, data process locally by using the javascript array given to the extension.
 This method can be used for batch input and output operations.
 The data is accessed by running the function that returns Jquery Deferred in the dataSource field with "remote" value. (required)
 * items: In "array" mode, data is given to the extension here.
 Also, after the data is loaded in "remote" mode, it can be read as a javascript array.(required in array mode)
 * dataSource: Can be set as a function that returns a jquery Deferred object.
-Data is obtained by running this function by the plugin.(required in remote mode)
+Data is obtained by running this function by the plugin.
+Data must be sent as parameter to promise resolve function.(required in remote mode)
 * authorName: The name written here is used by the plugin when responding. (required)
 * width: It allows the size of the plugin to be set to px. (optional)
 * allowInsert: Can be set as "true/false".
 It allows to show the form that enables inserting. (optional - Default:true)